-The school is located in an underground strip mall and leases 13,500 square feet of space in three separate sections of the building.
+The school is located in an underground strip mall and leases 14,200 square feet of space in three separate sections of the building.
 Enrollment is currently limited to 180 students only because of lack of space to expand.
+This summer, we will add another 900 square foot classroom, and that will enable us to accommodate an increase of 16 students for next year.
 Over the past four years, most classrooms have been outfitted with new furniture, marker boards, etc. The school has made major investments in computer equipment including 30 new desktop computers and two mobile carts with 10 wireless laptop computers each.
 Although somewhat crowded and "Bohemian" in nature, the space works well and may even contribute to a family style sense of community within the school.
 The lease, however, is expensive, approximately \$1,200 per student, and the space lacks a variety of amenities as well as athletic and assembly facilities.
 Fortunately, the nature of the school program is to utilize community resources extensively, and in practical terms, that has enabled the school to access facilities, such as museums and environmental centers, that are lacking at our own site.
 In addition, local towns, schools, and organizations have been generous in lending us the use of athletic fields and theater and gymnasium space, and we have developed reciprocal agreements with the Academy of Performing Arts, trading classroom and studio spaces.

-In an effort to find a more appropriate and larger space, the Board created a Site Committee whose charge is to pursue alternatives, and the Director pursued the possibility of leasing one of the two elementary schools in the neighboring town of Brewster.
-After nearly two years of negotiation, the Brewster School Committee voted not to lease either of its buildings.
-To protect our school's future, the Board signed a new three-year lease with two options to renew on the present facility.
-As part of the lease renewal, the school has first option on spaces in the mall that become available and will add one such space for one additional classroom in time for this coming September.
+In an effort to find a more appropriate and larger space, the Board created a Site Committee whose charge is to pursue alternatives.
+To protect our school's future, however, the Board signed a new three-year lease to begin August 2005 with two options to renew on the present facility.
 The Site Committee has determined that the best possible approach is to acquire land in this general area and to build a new school building.
-Toward that end, the Committee has contacted land owners and developers in the area, has begun interviewing architectural firms, and is moving aggressively toward the goal of having a new building ready by the end of the new lease in August, 2008.
+Toward that end, the Committee has contacted land owners and developers in the area, has begun interviewing architectural firms, and is moving toward the goal of having a new building.